“Stories Out of School” Flash Fiction Contest

 2025 Contest

 This year's judge is bestselling author, ALA Carnegie Medal and LA Times Book Prize winner Rebecca Makkai.
 The winning story will be published in A Public Space's print edition and the author will receive $1,000.
-The submission deadline is September 1, 2024.
+The submission deadline was September 1, 2024.

 2024 Contest